Cover image by Purrweb UI

 In case it is ready, the only thing at this stage of the development that can slow down the process is bugs that can normally be solved fairly quickly.

-So, we highly recommend you to consider looking for devices with already developed and tested firmware before you start the Internet of Things software development.
+So, we highly recommend you to consider looking for devices with already developed and tested firmware before you start the Internet of Things app development.

-One of the major problems of the IoT industry is security since there are not enough standards that developers/engineers would have to follow to make the system 100% reliable, which means that they have to find their own ways to do it.
+One of the major problems of the IoT industry, particularly in sensitive sectors like IoT in healthcare, which includes the development of apps to track mental health, is security since there are not enough standards that developers/engineers would have to follow to make the system 100% reliable.

 Internet of Things (IoT) app or software needs to be secure which is quite complicated since the IoT industry isn’t standardized (image by Xiaoming Phan)